Some Questions You Might Have About Psychotherapy:

 A consultation can assist you in determining whether therapy might be useful for you.
 We will explore your present situation, needs and questions and concerns about therapy.
 We will come to understand whether it would be appropriate for you to enter therapy at this time, and if so what kind of therapy and whether or not we would like to work together.
 If the answer to this is no, I will provide you with referrals for other therapists.

 What is an MFT?

 The MFT, or Marriage and Family Therapist, is the license issued by the Board of Behavioral Science of the State of California to therapists who have a Master’s degree in Clinical or Counseling Psychology, who have passed both written and oral examinations administered by the Board, and who have completed 3,000 hours of supervised clinical experience.
 License renewal requires 36 hours of continuing education every two years.
 The license allows the MFT. to call themselves a psychotherapist and provide therapy to individuals, couples, families and children.
 MFT. used to be referred to as MFCC.
 (Marriage, Family and Child Counselor).
 The new license recognizes that we are doing, and are qualified to do, psychotherapy rather than simply counseling.

 Where are you located and how do I contact you?

 If you are thinking about starting therapy, please feel free to call to discuss this further.
-I have offices in San Francisco and Walnut Creek.
-You can reach me (415) 751-6515 or (925) 948-0562.
+My office is in Walnut Creek and you can reach me at (925) 948-0562.
 If I do not answer in person, please leave a message and I will call you back shortly.
 You may also email me at firstname.lastname@example.org.